The Programmable Thermostat

 There’s no getting around it — pretty much wherever you live in this country, except southern Florida, southern California, or Death Valley, colder temperatures are setting in.
 Now is the best time to change your settings on your thermostat to account for the seasonal change.
-You can make the most of your thermostat this season by purchasing a programmable unit and incorporating settings that will optimize the efficiency of your heating system.
+Make the most of your system this season by purchasing a thermostat.
+Incorporating specific settings that will optimize the efficiency of your heating system.

 Setting a programmable thermostat for winter will keep you comfortable without adjusting temperatures manually.
 Take the time to program your thermostat to reduce the temptation to touch it, cranking temperatures up down, or worse yet, up and then forgetting you did so, will raise your utility bills.
 Overriding the settings regularly on your programmable thermostat will prevent it from helping your family reduce energy use, which is one of its main purposes.